 Introducing the contextual merge strategy extension!

-We realized we weren't the only ones with this issue, and decided to build an extension to mitigate it in the meantime GitHub addresses it natively.
+We realized we weren't the only ones with this issue, and decided to build an extension to mitigate it while GitHub addresses it natively in the meantime.

 The result: GitHub Contextual Merge Strategy.